ddewaele/jQueryDataTablesGrunt/README.md

-Project was started using yo
+## Introduction

+This is a sample project built using the `Yeoman` stack.
+The project was started using yo, the scaffolding tool.

 	yo backbone jQueryDataTablesGrunt

-The following bower.json file was generated
+The following bower.json is generated as a result of the `yo` command.

 	{
 	"name": "jquerydatatablesgrunt",